typelevel/Laika/docs/02-running-laika/01-sbt-plugin.md

 artifactPath in laikaPDF  := target.value / "my-docs.pdf"
 ```

-For other e-book configuration options like navigation structures and cover images see @:ref(E-Books (EPUB & PDF)).
+For other e-book configuration options like navigation structures and cover images see [E-Books (EPUB & PDF)].

 ### Including Scaladoc